wultra/mtoken-sdk-android/docs/Operation-Expiration.md

     init {
         operationWatcher.listener = object : OperationExpirationWatcherListener {
-            // operationsExpired is called on main thread override fun operationsExpired(expiredOperations: List<ExpirableOperation>) {
+            // operationsExpired is called on the main thread override fun operationsExpired(expiredOperations: List<ExpirableOperation>) {
                 // some operation expired, refresh the list launchFetchOperations()
                 // this behavior could be improved for example with
-                // checking if the expired operations is currently displayed etc..
+                // checking if the expired operations are currently displayed etc..
             }
         }
     }